counternote/counternote/README.md

 But what about double stops and chords and voicings where you might not need or want to dedicate vertical space?

-For that, we’ll learn about *knits*, but to do so we have to introduce intervals called *spans*:
+For that, we’ll learn about *knits* and *strands*, but to do so we have to introduce intervals called *spans*:

     ——————————————————————————————————
       SPAN   INTERVAL  IPA   ENGLISH
     ——————————————————————————————————
-        X       8       ʃa   'shah'
+        X       8       aʃ   'ahsh'
-        Z       7       zɚ    'zer'
+        Z       7       ɚz    'erz'
-        N      ♭7       nu    'noo'
+        N      ♭7       un    'oon'
-        M       6       mo    'moh'
+        M       6       om    'ohm'
-        L      ♭6       lɛ    'leh'
+        L      ♭6       ɛl    'ehl'
-        V       5       vi    'vee'
+        V       5       iv    'eev'
         Q     ♯4/♭5     ʔɑ˞   'ʔar'
         I       4       ʔi    'ʔee'
         E       3       ʔɛ    'ʔeh'